Background and activities

 - Electron diffraction; Quantitative Convergent Beam electron Diffraction (CBED), Electron crystallography

-- Microstructure characterization of inorganic materials, alloys and intermetallics, precipitation in aluminium alloys, hydrogen storage materials, functional oxides, solar cell materials, relationships between micro/nano-structure and properties of materials, bonding
+- Microstructure characterization of inorganic materials, alloys and intermetallics, precipitation in aluminium alloys, functional oxides, solar cell materials, relationships between micro/nano-structure and properties of materials, bonding

 - Modelling and simulations in materials physics; Solid state calculations